 He said: "I have nothing against the people of the Marianas for trying to get a different status.
-They have that right, I do blame the timted States for encouraging and carrying on these talks at this time.
-It has broken the unity of Micronesia, and things will never be the same apath."
-"I am forced to point out that it is the United States of Sonorrawe are barjanning with," Mangelet continued, "They tongent a coalwar over their unity.
-Now they are encourably dealers us-Micronesia, Apparently they believe in things bloc dual to a coprocess and unity only for themselves, and not for offect of coand nations."
+They have that right.
+I do blame the United States for encouraging and carrying on these talks at this time.
+It has broken the unity of Micronesia, and things will never be the same again."

+"Yam forced to point out that it is the United also colors as a six we are baryaning with "Mangelet continued."
+They toom and a mover that more a flow they are consistent, decreased also on an Apparatoly they believe as there also consistent and unity andy for themselves, and all too order and nations."

 "The separate negotiations worry me.
-They have influenced inc to change my mind.
-I have always gone to the bargaining table with the rest of the committee with a clear mind and a clear conscience.
-I felt I was doing the best job I could for the people of Micronesia, and at the same time trying to understand what America's needs and plans are for the future.
+They have influence there to change my mind.
+I have always gone to the bargaining table with the rest of the committee with a clear mind and a clear conscience a reft I was doing the best job I could for the people of Micronesia, and at the same time trying to understand what America's needs and plans are for the future.
 I have always thought I was dealing in good faith, honestly, with no tricks up my sleeve, or secret plan to gain advantage.
-Now, I am beginning to distrust what the other side is saying---and that is a very bad feeling to have with you when you are at the bargaining table.
-It affects everything if you feel you can't trust what the other person is saying.
-Perhaps I am wrong, perhaps I should change my definition of good faith to mean that I should is avery one thing, and then do the other, that I should have a secret plan to trick the U.S.--perhaps I am just being too honest," Mangetel concluded.
+Now, I am beginning to distrust what the other sate is saying--and that is a very bad feeling to have with you when you are at the Larganing table.
+It alreads ever thing if you feel to be also One to that the office account, the contribution was a Same Comment 1000 1214 and thing and three companies of a mediane a trick the U.S. perhaps I am just bring too honest, concluded.

-A final sore point in the eyes of some of the Micronesian leaders is the fact that the U.S. government is reportedly deliterately withholding a political education program from the people of Micronesia--according to a charge by Sen. Lazarus Salii of the Status Committee.
+A final sore point in the eyes of some of the Micronesian leaders is the fact that the U.S. government is reportedly deliberately withholding a political education program from the people of Micronesia-according to a charge by Sen. Lazarus Salii of the Status Committee.
 According to Salii the program was produced by Carl Heine, former staff member of the Joint Status Committee, who went to work for Public Affairs with the express purpose of creating such a program.

-However, Salii has recently learned that before the material was released, it was reviewed by several people in the Administration, and then sent to Washington for review.
-According to the Friends of Micronesia Heine said that the program received tentative approval by High Commissioner Edward Johnston, who they say was "unaware of Washington's intent to suppress the program, and was sharpfy criticized by Williams for having given approval."
+However, Salii has recently learned that before the material was released, it was reviewed by several people in the Administration, and then-sent to Washington for review.
+According to the Lineads of Micronesia Heine said that the program received tentative approval by High Commissioner Edward Johnston, who they say was "unaware of Washington's intent to suppress the program, and was sharply criticized by Williams for having given approval."